dappdevelopment/marlin/readme.md

 We often get asked how we are going to control the type of content on Marlin.
 As with a traditional CDN company, we are going to try to prevent illegal content from being on our network.
 If you have ideas about how to do this, please contact us!

 # Future Plans
 Both Praty and Josh are going to continue to work on this, along with a team of around 8 (at the moment) from MIT, ITT Bombay, and Stanford.
-If you have any questions or want to get in touch, you can contact Praty or Josh at {praty, joshp007} at stanford.edu.
+If you have any questions or want to get in touch, you can contact Praty or Josh at {praty, joshp007}@stanford.edu.

 *We're streamlining the world's information by putting the internet back into your hands.*